 We are proud to create awareness and participation on issues of social change and justice, through drama education.

 Everyday Theatre is an interactive programme that runs in Year 7 & 8 classes, creating a safe forum for young people to talk about family relationships through a facilitated applied theatre workshop.
-Since it began in 2004 the programme has worked with nearly 60,000 participants.
+Since it began in 2004 the programme has worked with over 70,000 participants.

 To find out when Everyday Theatre will be touring in your area, please email firstname.lastname@example.org

 In Everyday Theatre, the audience becomes participants who work to unravel the issues of a fictitious dysfunctional family via theatre techniques framed within the safety of a video game structure.

 Generally, one to two classes gather in a shared space to view a 15-minute performance.
 The performance tells a fictional story of a family experiencing abuse, in the format of a video game.
 A games master invites the students to help get through the four levels of the game.
 At this point the classes go back to their home rooms and each class is led through the drama process in the video game by one or two of the teacher/actors.